 Yes!
 Wrap it tightly in plastic wrap and store it in an airtight container in the freezer for up to 3 months.
 Thaw it at room temperature and enjoy!

-more cake recipes to try
+more cake recipes like this one

 - Total Time: 90 minutes